What to do in Porto in the rain?

 A tram ride in Porto

-Go for a Kway ride on the beach of Foz do Douro or Matosinhos
+Go for a walk in a raincoat on the beach at Foz do Douro or Matosinhos

-It's not a little drizzle that's going to stop you.
-Well equipped and warmly dressed, you are ready to enjoy the pleasures of Porto and those, despite the weather.
-Put on your boots and your Kways for a nice walk on the sandbanks to breathe in the iodized spray.
-The blue sea lined with rocks offers a lovely spectacle when the waves come and go on the beach.
-The ideal when the weather is gray is that you are privileged to be on deserted beaches.
-Walk along the sea on the Foz promenade before warming up in a café.
-Courageous sports enthusiasts can even take the cycle path which borders the beach for a pedal excursion.
-Be careful not to slip if the rain is heavy.
+A little drizzle won't stop you.
+Well-equipped and warmly dressed, you're ready to enjoy the pleasures of Porto, weather permitting.
+Slip on your boots and raincoats for a lovely stroll along the sandbanks, breathing in the salty sea air.
+The blue sea, bordered by rocks, offers a beautiful spectacle as the waves ebb and flow onto the beach.
+The best part about gray skies is that you're lucky enough to have the beaches all to yourself.
+Stroll along the Foz promenade before warming up in a café.
+The more adventurous can even take the cycle path along the beach for a leisurely bike ride.
+Just be careful not to slip if it's raining heavily.

 Discover our section on Porto beach.